 Barcelona City Pass

-The Barcelona City Pass.
-This pass includes the Sagrada Familia, Park Güell, and airport bus transfer, as well as either a 1 day or 2 day Hop on Hop off bus ticket.
-It also includes an audioguide covering the city, as well as a further 10% discount on a wide range of attractions in Barcelona.
+The Barcelona City Pass includes the Sagrada Familia, Park Güell, an airport bus transfer, and a 1 or 2 day Hop on Hop off bus ticket.
+It also includes a city audioguide and a 10% discount on other attractions.
+You can choose which Sagrada Familia ticket type you want (basic through to towers), and book your timeslot for both the Sagrada Familia and Park Güell through the pass.

 Where to Get a Good Photo of the Sagrada Familia

-Being the tallest building in Barcelona, you can also see the Sagrada Familia from a number of other locations in the city, including from the roof tops of some of Gaudi’s other buildings.
-The closest is La Pedrera, however, you will need quite a long lens to get a good shot as the Sagrada Familia will be around a mile away.
+Being the tallest building in Barcelona, you can also see the Sagrada Familia from the rooftops of some of Gaudí’s other buildings, including La Pedrera.
+You’ll need a longer lens for that, as it’s about a mile away.

 Practicalities for Visiting the Sagrada Familia